Skip to main content

 Historical note

-John Donnelly & Sons was founded in Boston in 1850 by bill poster John Donnelly and became one of the most prominent outdoor advertising companies on the east coast.
-The company created many of the Boston area’s most iconic signs, including the Shell and Gillette Company signs, but had relatively humble beginnings.
+John Donnelly & Sons was founded in Boston, Massachusetts in 1850 by bill poster John Donnelly and became one of the most prominent outdoor advertising companies on the east coast.
+The company created many of the Boston area’s most iconic signs, including the Shell Oil Company and Gillette Company signs.

-John Donnelly’s first clients included clipper ship operators advertising for eager passengers to speed to the Gold Rush in California, and P. T. Barnum, who was then promoting the famous opera singer Jenny Lind’s first American performances.
-In the 1870s, business expanded due to theater owners, burlesque houses, and circuses.
+John Donnelly’s first clients included clipper ship operators advertising for passengers looking to participate in the Gold Rush in California, and P. T. Barnum, who was then promoting the famous opera singer Jenny Lind’s first American performances.
+In the 1870s, business expanded to theater owners, burlesque houses, and circuses.
 John Donnelly died in 1878.
-His widow Mary Ann Donnelly managed the business until 1882, when his son Edward Calvin Donnelly turned 21 and assumed leadership.
-In 1891 Edward C. Donnelly helped found the Associated Bill Posters Association to increase industry standardization.
-In the 1890s the firm began to expand out of Boston into neighboring towns.
+His widow Mary Ann Donnelly managed the business until 1882, when their son Edward Calvin Donnelly turned 21 and assumed leadership.
+In 1891, Edward C. Donnelly helped found the Associated Bill Posters Association to increase industry standardization.
+In the 1890s, the firm began to expand out of Boston into neighboring towns.

 National and local legislation regulating or banning billboards reduced business in the 1960s and 1970s.
 Although John Donnelly & Sons prided itself on serving local community interests and actively removed signs in scenic areas, the Highway Beautification Act of 1965 and the ban on billboards in Newton and Brookline contributed to the company’s gradual decline.
 Edward C. Donnelly Jr. died in 1972, and in 1978 the company was liquidated.
 The division of Donnelly Electric and Manufacturing Co. was acquired by its president and became DEMCO, which remained in business until the 1990s.